dscho/pagefind-xkcd-demo/content/comics/2011-10-31-alternative-literature.md

   I just noticed CVS has started stocking homeopathic pills on the same shelves with--and labeled similarly to--their actual medicine.
 Telling someone who trusts you that you're giving them medicine, when you know you're not, because you want their money, isn't just lying--it's like an example you'd make up if you had to illustrate for a child why lying is wrong.
 img: https://imgs.xkcd.com/comics/alternative_literature.png
 ---
-[Cueball and a friend stand in front of Cueball's bookcase.
+[Cueball and a friend (who looks like Cueball) stand in front of Cueball's bookcase.
 His friend flips through a number of them.]

 Friend: All your books are full of blank pages.